Ange Postecoglou's flawed thinking on set-pieces hurting Spurs, Noni Madueke shining for Chelsea - The Radar

 Postecoglou feels he has more important things to worry about.
 But Tottenham's continued struggles from dead-ball situations, at a time when their rivals are putting more time than ever into their preparation, show the folly of his attitude towards them.

 It is, in part, a question of ideology.
-Postecoglou is a self-confessed purist whose commitment to his way of playing shone through in Tottenham's last meeting with Chelsea too, when he persisted with a bewilderingly high line even after being reduced to nine men.
+Postecoglou is a self-confessed purist whose commitment to his preferred way of playing was clear in Tottenham's last meeting with Chelsea too, when he persisted with a bewilderingly high line even after being reduced to nine men.

 His expansive, attack-minded playing style was of course a major part of his appeal to Spurs, especially after the often-dour football overseen by his predecessors at the club.